tdwg/camtrap-dp/README.md

 ## Contribute

-You can contribute by watching [the repository](https://github.com/tdwg/camtrap-dp) and participating in the [issue discussions](https://github.com/tdwg/camtrap-dp/issues).
+Want to get involved in the development of Camtrap DP?
+Watch [the repository](https://github.com/tdwg/camtrap-dp) to get notifications and participate in [issue discussions](https://github.com/tdwg/camtrap-dp/issues).

 ## Recommended citation